leonuz/monitor/README.md

 # Yet Another Monitor Specifications Program
 ## YAMSP

-YAMPS it's a small bash Tput monitor program. allows to get information necessary to know a Linux system.
+YAMPS it's a small bash Tput monitor program.
+Allows to get necessary information to know the status of a Linux system.

 ![](/output.png?raw=true "Output from yamsp Monitor")